Tim Casey - Acupuncture Specialist

 - Rheumatoid and osteoarthritis

-- Constipation, diarrhoea, irritable bowel syndrome, nausea, reflux
+- Constipation, diarrhea, irritable bowel syndrome, nausea, reflux

 - Fertility treatment for men and women and all stages of pregnancy and beyond